revinate/etcd2s3/README.md

 ```

 # Roadmap
-* remove dependency on "tar"
 * remove dependency on "etcdctl"
-* remove dependence on disk for backup ("etcdctl backup" and "tar" save output to disk...can we stream directly?)
+* remove dependence on disk for backup ("etcdctl backup"...can we stream directly to tar/zipper?)
 * use spf13/cobra or some other CLI building tool
 * tests!